Connecticut firefighters sue DuPont, 3M, Honeywell over allegedly contaminated gear

 In a statement, DuPont said the lawsuit was without merit, and that "we look forward to vigorously defending our record of safety, health and environmental stewardship."

-DuPont also said it has never manufactured PFOA and PFOS, which are two types of PFAS that the plaintiffs alleged were used in their gear.
+DuPont also said it has never manufactured PFOA and PFOS, which are types of PFAS allegedly in the plaintiffs' gear.

+In a statement, 3M said it will defend itself in court or settle "as appropriate," and that its handling of PFAS has evolved with changes in science, and with societal and regulatory expectations.

 PFAS are found in hundreds of consumer and commercial products including cosmetics, non-stick pans and stain-resistant clothing.